 Bill was born in Utah and currently resides in the hip Benson neighborhood with wife Kim, son Ty, and daughter Parker.
 He has shot for every magazine since 2002 and originally worked alongside partner Scott Drickey, who helped him found minorwhite studios in 2008.
 In 2012, Bill joined Omaha Magazine’s staff as Director of Photography and was promoted to Creative Director in 2015.
 He enjoys early mornings, space, and conversations.
 His work has helped him travel the world and meet amazing individuals.
 His client list includes Rolling Stone, Sony, Borsheims, and Money Magazine.

 Matt is the youngest of four boys, meaning there was always someone around with whom to play football and wrestle.
 This prepared him to play in many sports at Ralston High School.
-He earned a degree in art from The Creative Center in 2005.
-Matt’s professional life has taken him from DocuLynx to Hayneedle to Fat Brain Toys.
-This DIY’er enjoys building and welding, and considers himself an amateur carpenter and blacksmith, all of which are useful skills as he and his wife, Chelsie, are currently fixing up a home in Ralston.
-Matt retains his love of the outdoors—camping, hiking, and biking as often as possible, when not working on the house or cars.
-When they are done with all these projects, Matt likes to relax with a cigar and boutique bourbon while hanging out with Chelsie, bull terrier Pele, and mini schnauzer Ozzy.
+He earned a degree in Graphic Design, Computer Graphics, and Illustration from The Creative Center in 2005.
+Matt’s professional life has taken him from Hayneedle to DocuLynx to Fat Brain Toys.
+This DIY’er enjoys building and welding, and considers himself an amateur carpenter, shade-tree mechanic and blacksmith, all of which are useful skills as he and his wife, Chelsie, are currently fixing up a home in Ralston.
+Matt retains his love of the outdoors—camping, hiking, and biking as often as possible.
+When they are done with all these projects, Matt likes to relax with a cigar and small-batch bourbon while hanging out with Chelsie, bull terrier Koa, and mini schnauzer Ozzy.

 Derek Joy, Senior Graphic Designer